c4arl0s/UML-And-Object-Oriented-Design-Foundations/README.md

 That object was type WaterPokemon, which overrides the `attack()` method.

 # 16. [Object-Oriented Analysis and Design](https://github.com/c4arl0s/uml-and-object-oriented-design-foundations#uml-and-object-oriented-design-foundations---content)

+1. Collect the requirements.
+2. Describe the software system.
+    - if Agile
+        - Accurate description
+    - Include the creation of visual mockups, wireframes or even prototypes.
+3. Identify the things that form our system.
+4. Describe the behavior of our system.

 # 17. [Collecting Requirements](https://github.com/c4arl0s/uml-and-object-oriented-design-foundations#uml-and-object-oriented-design-foundations---content)
 # 18. [Mapping Requirements to Technical Descriptions](https://github.com/c4arl0s/uml-and-object-oriented-design-foundations#uml-and-object-oriented-design-foundations---content)
 # 19. [Why do we need a Common Descriptive Language](https://github.com/c4arl0s/uml-and-object-oriented-design-foundations#uml-and-object-oriented-design-foundations---content)